-Need to move your real estate in-kind, without liquidating the property, to a new self directed IRA custodian?
-What many real estate IRA investors don’t know is that once your asset has moved to your new account, the process isn’t done.
+Need to move your real estate IRA to a better custodian, without liquidating the property?
+You can at any time.
+But what many real estate IRA investors don’t know is that once your asset has moved to your new account, the process isn’t done.
 You have to re-register the deed to the property.
 If you don’t follow through, there can be obnoxious (and expensive) complications down the line.

 But at what point in the process do you need to step in, and where do you go to get done whatever it is you need to get done?
 Never fear— at IRAR, we’re here to help you cover all the details.

 If you’re reading this, let’s assume you’ve already submitted your completed transfer forms to move your real estate assets to IRAR.
 If not, you’ll need to do that.
 More about the IRA transfer process here.
 After you submit your paperwork, we’ll send your transfer request to your current custodian— and then we wait for them to mail us official notice of the change in ownership.

 - NOTE ABOUT PROCESSING TIMES: Once we submit the transfer request, timing is wholly dependent on your previous custodian.
 The average transfer takes about two weeks— some take as little as two days, while others can sit pending for a long, long time.
 If you want to speed up this process, it helps to call your current custodian and inquire.
 There may be something only you can handle holding up the transaction.

 Once your previous custodian sends us the change of ownership notice and transfer paperwork, we then book your asset in our system.
 If you didn’t know any better, you could think your real estate IRA is all set and ready to go at this point— but no.

 This is where you come in— though the asset is booked in our system, it’s not filed with the county. have to do that yourself, or your IRA can pay a third party to do that.

 Related Download: How to Transfer a Self-Directed IRA [GUIDE]

 Re-Registering Your Real Estate Asset